Tyrrrz/YoutubeExplode/ReadMe.md

 var streamManifest = await youtube.Videos.Streams.GetManifestAsync("u_yIGGhubZs");
 ```

-Once you get the manifest, you can filter through the streams and select the one you're interested in downloading:
+Once you get the manifest, you can filter through the streams and select the ones you're interested in:

 ```csharp
 using YoutubeExplode;